Part 1 in a series of articles about Project Loom.

 In the diagram above, Program1 and Program2 are submitted one after the other, so Program1 runs first and thenProgram2.

-But having to append a program into a “giant” batch of jobs for the program to compute, and then wait for the computer
+But having to append a program into a “giant” batch of jobs for the mainframe to compute, and then wait for it

 Imagine debugging your programs with a 24 hours feedback loop…

 It was not only painful for programmers though.
 It was also painful for users who would have to run the programs!